hhwxxx/Git-learning/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
-Git is a distributed system control system. hello, my name is hhw.
+Git has a mutable index called stage.